LEADING OFF: Nats set to start short-handed vs Braves

 “Very rarely — probably never — have you played with the same team on the field the entire season.
 We kind of look at it like that,” said Ryan Zimmerman, the only first baseman to take part in drills Monday.
 “We have confidence in our whole roster.
 We have some guys that are going to step up and play well.”

-Drew Smyly is set to start for the Braves, who were swept in three games by the Phillies to open 2021.
+Drew Smyly is set to start for the Braves, who were swept over three games by the Phillies to open 2021.

 ROUGH START

-Dodgers left-hander Clayton Kershaw (0-1, 7.94 ERA) is hoping to rebound from a miserable opening day, when he allowed six runs — five earned — over 5 1/3 innings at Colorado.
-His second start comes at Oakland (0-5), which hit .171 while being swept in four games by Houston to start the season.
+Dodgers left-hander Clayton Kershaw (0-1, 7.94) is hoping to rebound from a miserable opening day, when he allowed six runs — five earned — over 5 1/3 innings at Colorado.
+His second start comes at Oakland, which hit .171 as a team while being swept over four games by Houston to start the season.
 Right-hander Chris Bassitt (0-1, 5.06) is up for the A’s.

 BIG MAPLE’S RETURN